tombenke/rest-tool/README.md

 Using the tool the frontent and backend developers can work fully independently from each other.
 They can assure that their implementation is fully comply to the REST API specification.

 The 'rest-tool' relies on the HTTP protocol specification, and NOT on language specific implementations.
-You can keep your communicating agents loosely coupled, and fully technology agnostic.
+You can keep your communicating agents loosely coupled, and fully language agnostic.

 ## Installation